ochieng2peter/alx-higher_level_programming/0x07-python-test_driven_development/README.md

 Test passed.
 guillaume@ubuntu:~/0x07$
 Note: you might have a different number of tests than in the above example.
 As usual, your tests should cover all possible cases.

 Repo:

-* GitHub repository:†alx-higher_level_programming
+GitHub repository: alx-higher_level_programming
-* Directory:†0x07-python-test_driven_development
+Directory: 0x07-python-test_driven_development
-* File:†2-matrix_divided.py, tests/2-matrix_divided.txt
+File: 2-matrix_divided.py, tests/2-matrix_divided.txt
-†Done?†Help†Get a sandbox

 2. Say my name
 mandatory
+Score: 0.0% (Checks completed: 0.0%)
-Write a function that prints†My name is <first name> <last name>
+Write a function that prints My name is <first name> <last name>

-* Prototype:†def say_my_name(first_name, last_name=""):
+Prototype: def say_my_name(first_name, last_name=""):
-* first_name†and†last_name†must be strings otherwise, raise a†TypeError†exception with the message†first_name must be a string†or†last_name must be a string
+first_name and last_name must be strings otherwise, raise a TypeError exception with the message first_name must be a string or last_name must be a string
-* You are not allowed to import any module guillaume@ubuntu:~/0x07$ cat 3-main.py
+You are not allowed to import any module guillaume@ubuntu:~/0x07$ cat 3-main.py
 #!/usr/bin/python3
 say_my_name = __import__('3-say_my_name').say_my_name